Leitan123/Cashew-Sense/README.md

-ON going flutter project for leaf desease detection
+On going flutter project for leaf desease detection